How Franjo Road Got Its Name

 Because Ehrehart was a consulting engineer for the NYC and had a national reputation, he was very familiar with Henry Flagler’s Florida East Coast Railway Key West Extension, which was started in 1905.
 In a brief notice that appeared on January 15, 1909 in The Miami Metropolis, it was noted that “Mr. and Mrs. J. H. Ehrhart arrived here yesterday from the Keys where they have been spending several days …” It is possible that he played some role in the construction of the Key West Extension.
 It is doubtful that this had been his first trip to this area.

-Some time before 1911, Ehrehart purchased between 400 and 1,700 acres of land just south of Cutler.
-The number of acres depends on the newspaper account.
-One from January of 1911 says that he was “the owner of seventeen hundred acres at ‘Black Point’, a fertile tract of red land on the bay shore south of Cutler” while another from April of 1912 says that “J. D. Brown, one of Cutler’s enterprising growers” had “charge of the 400-acre plantation of J. H. Ehrhart, a wealthy New York investor.”
+On September 27, 1905, Ehrehart purchased 240 acres from Carrie Root in section 9, township 56, range 40 east.
+This land is located west of present-day S.W.
+87th Avenue and north of S.W.
+216 St. He then purchased 800 more acres of land just south of Cutler, below the Perrine grant, in late 1905.1 He added to his purchase in subsequent years until he had accumulated 1,700 acres.
+The Miami Metropolis reported in January of 1911 that he was “the owner of seventeen hundred acres at ‘Black Point’, a fertile tract of red land on the bay shore south of Cutler.”
+In April of 1912, the newspaper reported that “J. D. Brown, one of Cutler’s enterprising growers” had “charge of the 400-acre plantation of J. H. Ehrhart, a wealthy New York investor.”
 Ehrehart also owned “a large peach orchard” in Georgia which Brown managed, too.
 J. D. Brown’s name was misspelled by the newspaper reporter – it was really James Bedell Brown (1876-1951).
 He was of some relation to David Chappell Brown, the Brown in the Brown & Moody store in Cutler.
 The Browns were originally from Camden County, Georgia.

 According to an article in the January 21, 1911 issue of The Miami Metropolis, Ehrehart named his estate “Franjo.”
 The origin of the name is probably a contraction of the first names of Frances L. Ehrehart and her husband, John.
 The article stated that “a fine rock road to Perrine” was being built to “bring the products from the farm much nearer transportation facilities.”
 That rock road is identified as the “Perrine Road” on the 1924 plat of Tenalla Ocean Farms, recorded in book 8 on page 124 of the Miami-Dade County records.
 The plat shows the property of J. H. Ehrehart at the northwest corner of what is now Old Cutler and Franjo Road, across the road from Franjo Park, which is the property shown on the plat as belonging to Dade County.

-The 1930 U. S. census enumerated residents living on the Perrine Road so the name wasn’t changed to Franjo Road until after then.
-In 1933, Dade County beautified the road by planting 450 Canary Island date palms on either side of the Franjo road.
+The 1930 U. S. census enumerated residents living on the Perrine Road.
+The name was changed to Franjo Road some time before early 1940, when C. M. Seifert built a house on the road.2 In 1933, Dade County beautified the road by planting 450 Canary Island date palms on either side of the road.
 The palms were donated by Dr. William S. Burkhart and the project only cost the County “$600, because of Dr. Burkhart’s tree gifts and the use of convict labor for most of the work,” according to an article in The Miami News on June 11, 1933.

 The Tenalla Ocean Farms Corporation was incorporated earlier in 1924 by Arthur J. Gannon, an architect and builder in Miami and Dexter E. Richards, the former owner of the Bell Coal Company in Cincinnati, Ohio and a principal in the investment banking firm of Field, Richards & Co. in that city.
 Dexter’s first wife, Emma, who had died in 1923, was a sister of Reamy E. Field, the other principal of the company.
 The Miami News noted that Ehrehart had sold 1,000 acres to the principals of that corporation in an article dated March 8, 1924.
 He retained the 5 acres where his house was located, as shown on the plat.
 There was an initial burst of land sales in Tenalla Ocean Farms, but by the late 1920s, the Tenalla Ocean Farms Co. joined a long list of speculative real estate ventures that had failed as a result of the bursting of the real estate bubble that had begun as early as 1903.